The Boolean Compactness Theorem for $\mathrm{L}_{\infty\infty}$

-This approach has already been pursued by Mansfield and Karp independently \cite{Karp,MansfieldConPro}, who proved a completeness theorem for the proof system we present in Section \ref{subsec:proofsystem} relative to Boolean valued semantics.
-But, apart from Mansfield and Karp's contributions, we haven't traced in the literature any other significant use of Boolean valued semantics in the analysis of $\mathrm{L}_{\infty\infty}$ prior to our results.
+This approach has already been pursued by Karp and rediscovered by Mansfield \cite{Karp,MansfieldConPro}, who proved a completeness theorem for the proof system we present in Section \ref{subsec:proofsystem} relative to Boolean valued semantics.
+Apart from Mansfield and Karp's contributions, and Barwise and Ellentuk's contributions \cite{Barwise1973back, Ellentuck1976categoricity}, we haven't traced in the literature many significant uses of Boolean valued semantics in the analysis of $\mathrm{L}_{\infty\infty}$ prior to our results.

 In \cite{MatteoJuanBoolean} we proved that for the Boolean valued semantics one recovers also the interpolation theorem \cite[Thm.
 3.2]{MatteoJuanBoolean}, the Beth-definability property \cite[Thm.
 3.4]{MatteoJuanBoolean}, and the omitting types theorem \cite[Thm.
 3.8]{MatteoJuanBoolean}.
 Furthermore, if one focusses on $\mathrm{L}_{\infty\omega}$, a class of Boolean valued models furnishing a complete semantics for this logic is given by the \emph{mixing models} defined below (see Def. \ref{def:mixingmodel}) \cite[Thm.
 3.1]{MatteoJuanBoolean}.
 It has to be noted that, for the $\mathsf{B}$-valued models on a complete Boolean algebra $\mathsf{B}$, the mixing $\mathsf{B}$-valued models form a category which is dually equivalent to the category of sheaves on $\mathsf{B}$ (for the dense Grothendieck topology on the positive elements of $\mathsf{B}$, or -equivalently- for the sup-topology on $\mathsf{B}$ \cite[Examples (d), (e), pp. 114-115]{MacLMoer}), see \cite{PIEVIA19,PIEVIA-SHBOOVALMOD25}.